-Our executive compensation is based on a pay-for-performance philosophy.
-Its overall goal is to create sustainable value for shareholders by:
+Our executive compensation program is based on a pay-for-performance philosophy.
+The overall goal is to create sustainable value for shareholders bu:

-- attracting, motivating and retaining the executive officers needed to drive the business strategy; and - · rewarding them for financial and operating performance and leadership excellence.
+- attracting, motivating and retaining the executive officers needed to drive the business strategy, and - · rewarding them for financial and operating performance and leadership excellence.